.

 Parsnips

-Hurry up, it’s time to sow parsnips now.
+May is the last good window for sowing parsnips.
 They love deep, loose soil where they can grow their long roots.

 Radishes

-If you have radish varieties that are bolt-resistant, you can sow them out how.
+If you have radish varieties that are bolt-resistant, you can sow them how.
 The early varieties, however, will not work any more as they’ll only produce flowers and seeds now.

 Radishes need only a few days to germinate and then not only show us the row but are a yummy vegetable for salads or as a ferment.